WailanTirajoh/Laravel-Hotel/README.md

 - Password: wailan

 ## Notes:
-- Jika tampilan bootstrap tidak terpanggil:
+- If the bootstrap view is not called properly:
     1. [Download bootstrap 5](https://github.com/twbs/bootstrap/releases/download/v5.0.0-beta3/bootstrap-5.0.0-beta3-dist.zip)
-    2. Extract dan copy folder JS dan CSS.
+    2. Extract, copy folder JS and CSS.
-    3. Ganti file pada hotel-app -> public -> package -> bootstrap (Didalam sini ada JS dan CSS, ganti file tersebut dengan JS dan CSS yang telah didownload)
+    3. Change file at hotel-app/public/package/bootstrap (Theres JS and CSS folder here, change with the new one)

 ## ERD
 ![alt text](https://github.com/WailanTirajoh/laravel_hotel/blob/main/erd.PNG?raw=true)

-## Alur Laravel Hotel

-- Pelanggan Daftar ke Admin
-- Isi identitas diri pelanggan (berdasarkan KTP)
-    - Diisi oleh Admin
-- Pesan kamar (berapa orang?)
+## Reservation Plot

-    - Diisi oleh Admin berdasarkan permintaan pelanggan
+- Customer Register to Admin
-        - kamar direkomendasikan oleh sistem berdasarkan nilai yang diinput.
-- Pilih kamar berdasarkan banyak orang
+- Fill in customer's identity (based on KTP)
-    - Diisi oleh Admin berdasarkan permintaan pelanggan
+    - Fill in by the Admin
-        - Pilih tipe kamar, fasilitas, dan harga.
-- Masuk dan Selesai kapan?
-    - Diisi oleh Admin berdasarkan kesepakatan Check In, dan Check Out sementara untuk kalkulasi harga (dapat bertambah jika bermalam lebih lama)
-- DP awal
-    - Diisi oleh Admin berdasarkan nilai DP Minimal berdasarkan Tipe
-- Selesai (Check Out) dan pelunasan kekurangan pembayaran

-## Alur App untuk Admin
-1. Identity Card
-2. For how many person?
+- Book a room (how much people? and when?)
+    - Fill in by the Admin based on customers order
+        - rooms are recommended by the system based on the input value.
+- Choose the room
+    - Fill in by the Admin based on customers order
-3. Choose a room
+        - Choose based on room type, price, and facility.
-4. Pick day for Check in and check out
+- Make a down payment
-5. Down payment for first transaction (25% of total price)
+    - Fill in by the Admin based on minimum down payment (15% of total price)
-6. Check out and Pay off the bill
+- Stay
+- Finish (Check Out) and pay the insufficient payment

 ## Laravel License